From A Wiki of Ice and Fire

 |a black three headed-dragon on red|

-Daemon Blackfyre was the bastard son of Daena Targaryen and Aegon IV.
+Daemon Blackfyre was the bastard son of Daena Targaryen and King Aegon IV Targaryen.
 Daemon swayed half the kingdom to support his claim to the Iron Throne against King Daeron II in a war called the Blackfyre Rebellion.
 He was the first and greatest of the Blackfyre Pretenders.
 As a bastard, Daemon bore the arms of House Targaryen with the colours reversed: a black three-headed dragon on a red field.
-Thus he became known as "the Black Dragon."
+Thus he became known as the Black Dragon.

 Daemon matured into a man of considerable charm and strength, mastering all weapons of the battlefield, but with the sword Blackfyre in hand he was said to fight like the Warrior himself.
 He won friends easily and women were drawn to him.

-Daemon is the bastard son of Aegon IV Targaryen and his first cousin Daena the Defiant, the infamous daughter of Aegon III.
+Daemon was the bastard son of Aegon IV Targaryen and his first cousin Daena the Defiant, the infamous daughter of Aegon III Targaryen.
 He was conceived during Daena's imprisonment in the Maidenvault.
-Daemon was raised in the Red Keep and was taught arms by Ser Quentyn Ball the master of arms at the Red Keep.
+Daemon was raised in the Red Keep and was taught arms by Ser Quentyn Ball, the master-at-arms at the Red Keep.